ePages-de/epages-docs/_posts/2016/2016-06-23-karlsruher-entwicklertag.md

 {% image blog/blog-karlsruhe-junit.jpg %}

-Interestingly, the next major iteration of [JUnit 5](http://junit.org/junit5/) raised over 53,000 euros on [IndieGogo](https://www.indiegogo.com/#/picks_for_you), which could finance several arrangements like a workshop in Karlsruhe with guys from the big IDE companies, eclipse and IntelliJ, as well as Pivotal for an optimised tooling support.
+Interestingly, the next major iteration of [JUnit 5](http://junit.org/junit5/) raised over 53,000 euros on [IndieGogo](https://www.indiegogo.com/projects/junit-lambda#), which could finance several arrangements like a workshop in Karlsruhe with the folks from the big IDE companies, eclipse and IntelliJ, as well as Pivotal for an optimised tooling support.
 The runner concept from the previous version is abolished so that you can use multiple extensions in parallel.

 Another interesting feature is `@assertAll`, which does multiple asserts without stopping when in the meantime a failure occurs, so that the test result is more significant (e.g. a comparison of all personal data including addresses).

 What else?

 * Annotations can now be used for tags or descriptions.